 The sort of Expression of a Signal-destination shall either be the sort Pid (see clause 12.1.5), or the sort Interface-definition with the Signal-identifier in its Signal-identifier-set.
-The Destination number is always omitted for a Signal-destination that is an Expression.

 The Agent-identifier of a Signal-destination shall identify an agent instance set reachable from the originating agent.
 The Expression of the Destination-number shall be a Natural expression.